iftikharalinaeem/tawwer_forum/plugins/vanillaanalytics/README.md

     - Average amount of time it took for discussions to have their first comment.
 - Leaderboards
   - Members by Accumulated Reputation *(top-member-by-accumulated-reputation)*
-    - Members ordered by the highest sum of reputation point accumulated.
+    - Users ordered by the highest sum of points accumulated.
   - Discussions with Most Comments *(top-commented-discussions)*
     - Discussions ordered by highest number of comments made in it.
   - Discussions with Most Positive Reactions *(top-positive-discussions)*